The 2020 Adelaide Eisteddfod was cancelled because of the COVID-19 virus pandemic.

-We look forward to organizing and presenting the Adelaide Eisteddfod in 2021.
+We are currently organizing and looking forward to presenting the Adelaide Eisteddfod in 2021.

 JOINING THE ADELAIDE EISTEDDFOD SOCIETY